balopez83/Surface_Pro_4_Hackintosh/README.md

 ## *** NOTICE ***
 ### Touch is Technically supported in the posted EFI files however it requires [@Xiashangning's IPTSDaemon](https://github.com/Xiashangning/IPTSDaemon) in order to work.
 Please see the "Chapter 3" link below for instruction.
 ### Surface Book (Gen1) support temporarily removed in the latest 4.0 release.
 This is due to ACPI customizations that are not compatible.
 Will reintroduce support in a coming release.
-### Discovered incorrect GPU settings for i7 Surface Pro 4 which also impacts the i7 Surface Book.
-I will be releasing a new EFI soon to resolve this issue.
-Please be patient while I clean up the EFI for release.
+In the mean time please stay on a 3.x release to retain support.

 ## Supported Surface Specifications: